billstrahlend/systemProfiler/README.md

 # System Profiler #
 **System Profiler** is a project that is setup to provide information on the user's system and browser via client-side script/access.
+This is done through simple HTML and JavaScript commands.

 ---